Don’t sleep on it: These are the mattress deals to grab in the January sales

 He sees you when you’re sleeping, he knows when you’re awake... because of your old lumpy mattress

-When it’s cold and dark outside and the pull of Christmas movies is just too tempting, you may be spending a couple of extra hours under the covers this month à la Cameron Diaz in The Holiday.
+When it’s cold and dark outside and the pull of Netflix is just too tempting, you may be spending a couple of extra hours under the covers this January.

 But, a lumpy bumpy mattress isn’t calling anyone into bed, no matter how nice your bedspread, pillows and sheets are.

 Usually costing anywhere from a couple of hundred to over a thousand pounds, this bedroom necessity isn’t the most purse-friendly purchase.
-But now, with this year’s Boxing Day sales well and truly underway, you may be able to get more for your money.
+But now, with this year’s January sales well and truly underway, you may be able to get more for your money.

 Follow live: The best January sales deals to shop now